Build planning

 Route-specific priority checks

-- Use cloud testing when benchmark evidence is missing for your workload.
+- Use cloud testing when benchmark evidence is missing or the workload may exceed your local VRAM tier.

-- Validate model size, context, runtime, and driver assumptions before local hardware commitment.
+- Validate model size, context length, runtime, driver support, and setup friction before local hardware commitment.

-- Keep provider pricing and availability out of this planning page until sourced.
+- Keep provider pricing, availability, and exact provider fit out of the decision until those claims are sourced.

-- Compare local control needs against occasional high-VRAM usage.
+- Compare local data-control needs against occasional high-VRAM usage and hardware commitment risk.

 Memory planning